 Fort Worth Criminal Attorney Steven Mendoza is a native Texan who graduated from the University of North Texas with a Bachelor’s of Science in Criminal Justice and a Bachelors of Art in Political Science.
 He attended the Texas Wesleyan School of Law, where he excelled in Criminal and Constitutional law.
 He also interned with North Texas Legal Aid located in Downtown Fort Worth.
 Upon graduation and passing the Bar, Steven immediately started practicing primarily criminal and tort law in the Dallas-Fort Worth Metroplex.
 He gained a great deal of trial experience at R.E.
 Lopez & Associates where he handled negotiation and litigation of personal injury claims all over the state of Texas.

 Fort Worth Criminal Attorney Courtney Miller started as a prosecutor in Collin County.
 She rose through the ranks as a Misdemeanor Chief, then a felony prosecutor in less than three years.
-She left the DA’s office in 2008 to start work on the criminal defense side.
+She left the DA’s office to start work on the criminal defense side.
 Ms. Miller is skilled in both trial and appellate work and has argued in front of the Court of Criminal Appeals of Texas, the court of final jurisdiction for criminal cases in the state.
 She is also a sought after public speaker on various aspects of DWI trials.

 Fort Worth Criminal Attorney Stuart Neal has over ten years of experience as both a prosecutor and a criminal defense attorney.
 He graduated from TCU with a Bachelor’s of Arts in Political Science.
 He earned a Juris Doctor from the University of Oklahoma College Of Law and interned with the Texas Attorney General, the Tarrant County District Attorney’s Office, the Oklahoma County District Attorney’s Office, and the Dallas County District Attorney’s Office.